 You also need to very carefully think about what your animation is actually aiming to show.
 Once people discover the animation section of PowerPoint, they often get a bit excited and go a little effect-crazy.
 It’s very tempting to use one of everything – maximise on the variety, and throw in everything including the kitchen sink.
 It doesn’t take long to realise that this is one of the very worse things to do.
 Animations used in this way become a complete distraction – an exercise in ‘I wonder what effect is coming next’ rather than ‘I wonder how this solution can help me’.
 Apart from being annoying, distracting animations pull the audience out of the story – they break the fourth wall.

 Animation in PowerPoint can do a lot – that doesn’t mean it should do a lot.
-(Beginners, head over here to become a ninja in seven easy steps.)
+(Beginners, head over here to become a ninja in seven easy steps, or take a look at Level 2 if you’ve already got the basics down.)

 A better approach is to completely reverse your train of thought.
 Instead of looking in the animation menu and thinking ‘I wonder how I can use that’, instead you should start by thinking ‘what do I want to show’ – then search for an animation (or combination) that can help you do that.
 Doing so will help you focus your effect on what’s important – telling your story in the most effective way.